OlivaDJonathan/joffroy-endpoints/README.md

 -Not using Entity Framework validators to verify the data is correct and won't cause issues

 -Not using wrappers to pass the data

+-The need to manually create in the SQL database the admin role and manually assign it in the Identity table for roles to work